farseerfc/farseerfc/README.md

 I am:
 * [Arch Linux Trusted User](https://www.archlinux.org/people/trusted-users/#farseerfc)
 * A proud father of a little girl named Sakuya YANG (for real!
-The named is registered at the Japanese Goverment)
+The named is registered at the Japanese Government)
 * An Assistent Professor at Osaka University
 * A blogger https://farseerfc.me/ , the source code is this repo.